OliverStone01/Python-port-scanner/README.md

 # Port scanner

 > 🛠️ notice:
-> Scanner V3 is still under production and will include time stamps and the ability to save log files of scans for later use.
+> Scanner V3 is still under production and now include time stamps and the ability to save log files of scans for later use.

 #### Current version: V2